Greater Manchester is working to clean up air pollution on local roads.

 We’re working to make Greater Manchester a cleaner and healthier place to live in, work in and visit.

-Greater Manchester’s proposed Clean Air Plan would see £86.7m invested in cleaner buses, taxis and measures to manage traffic flows on some roads in Manchester and Salford.
+Greater Manchester’s revised investment-led Clean Air Plan would see £86.7m invested in cleaner buses, taxis and measures to manage traffic flows on some roads in Manchester and Salford.
 It would use funding already awarded to Greater Manchester by government.

-The evidence suggests that we could meet legal limits for nitrogen dioxide in 2025 through:
+The evidence predicts that we could meet legal limits for nitrogen dioxide by 2026 through:

-• £51.2m investment in 64 zero-emission electric buses and EV charging infrastructure at bus depots: Local control of bus services through the Bee Network allows us to run zero-emission electric buses in areas where nitrogen dioxide exceeds legal limits.
+£51.1m investment in 40 new zero-emission electric buses, EV charging infrastructure at bus depots, and upgrading 77 buses to be Euro VI (clean air compliant).
+Local control of bus services through the Bee Network allows us to run zero-emission electric and clean air compliant buses in areas where nitrogen dioxide exceeds.

-• £30.5m Clean Taxi Fund: To provide financial support to help every eligible hackney carriage and private hire vehicle licensed with a Greater Manchester authority by 20 December 2023 to upgrade to a clean vehicle and meet a new minimum emission standard by 31 December 2025.
-Funding would also be available to help owners of GM-licensed hackneys who meet the minimum emission standard upgrade to a Zero Emission capable vehicle.
+£30.5m Clean Taxi Fund: To provide financial support to help every eligible hackney carriage and private hire vehicle licensed with a Greater Manchester authority by 1 October 2024 to upgrade to a cleaner vehicle and meet a new minimum emission standard by 31 December 2025.
+Funding would also be available to help owners of GM-licensed hackneys who meet the minimum emission standard upgrade to a zero emission capable vehicle.

-• £5m investment in local traffic measures: Measures to manage traffic flow on roads in Manchester and Salford.
-This will reduce nitrogen dioxide exceedances on Regent Road and Quay Street.
+£5m investment in local traffic measures: To manage traffic flow on roads in Manchester and Salford.
+This will bring nitrogen dioxide within legal limits on Regent Road and Quay Street.

 You can read more about it on our Clean Air Plan page.

-It is for government to decide the measures included in the Clean Air Plan – Greater Manchester’s preferred investment-led, non-charging plan, or a charging Clean Air Zone.
+It is for government to decide the measures that are included in the final Clean Air Plan.

 Greater Manchester’s Clean Air Plan proposals do NOT include a charging Clean Air Zone.

-Government asked us to compare our investment-led Clean Air Plan with a ‘benchmark’ charging Clean Air Zone in the regional centre (Manchester and Salford).
+We’ve compared our investment-led proposals against a ‘benchmark’ Clean Air Zone in the regional centre (the centre of Manchester and bordering areas of Salford).
+Our work shows that:

-• The benchmarked category C charging Clean Air Zone would NOT meet legal limits in 2025 or 2026, failing to meet the government’s compliance date of 2026.
+The alternative ‘benchmark’ charging Clean Air Zone (in the centre of Manchester and bordering parts of Salford) would not meet legal limits for nitrogen dioxide in 2026, failing to meet the government’s compliance date of 2026.

 If government approves the investment-led Clean Air Plan, there would be no charge for any vehicles to drive anywhere in Greater Manchester.